 - After launching Disk Drill I selected my internal disk for scanning.

 - I clicked the Search for lost data button to begin scanning for my lost images.

-My photos were restored in the matter of a few clicks.
+Results: My photos were restored in a matter of a few clicks.
 What began as a stressful situation ended well with the priceless images available again.

 Another situation that you might run into is the accidental deletion of a Word document.
 It can happen easily, as it did to me, when cleaning up my hard drive.
 Afterwards, I realized I had deleted a doc I needed for work the next day.